fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Plagues of Egypt

 After losing against Musa, the Pharaoh continues to plan against Musa and the Israelites, ordering meetings with the ministers, princes and priests.
 According to the Quran, the Pharaoh is reported to have ordered his minister, Haman, to build a tower so that he "may look at the God of Musa".

+    Turning his face to the other side, Pharaoh asserted impatiently: "I know he is a liar."
+Then he looked towards Haman (and cried): "0 Haman!
+Build me a tower that I may arrive at the ways, - the ways of the heavens, and I may look upon the Ilah (God) of Moses but verily, I think him to be a liar."

+    Thus it was made fair-seeming, in Pharaoh's eyes, the evil of his deeds, and he was hindered from the (Right) Path, and the plot of Pharaoh led to nothing but loss and destruction (for him).
+    Quran Ayah 40:36-37

 Gradually, the Pharaoh begins to fear that Musa may convince the people that he is not the true god, and wants to have Musa killed.
 After this threat, a man from the family of Pharaoh, who had years ago warned Musa, comes forth and warns the people of the punishment of God for the wrongdoers and reward for the righteous.
 The Pharaoh defiantly refuses to allow the Israelites to leave Egypt.

- The Quran states that God decrees punishments over him and his people.
+The Quran states that God decrees punishments over the pharaoh and his people.
 These punishments come in the form of floods that demolish their dwellings, swarms of locust that destroy the crops, pestilence of lice that makes their life miserable, toads that croak and spring everywhere, and the turning of all drinking water into blood.
 Each time the Pharaoh is subjected to humiliation, his defiance becomes greater.

+    As often as they were troubled grievously, they appealed to Moses thus: "0 Moses!
+Invoke your Lord for us because of His Promise to you.
+If you will remove the punishment fromus, we indeed shall believe in you, and we shall let the children of Israel go with you."
+Quran Ayah 7:134

+Moses prayed to his Lord and He relieved the suffering caused by the flood.
+The surging water ceased and withdrew from the land, and it became cultivatable.
+But when Moses bade them to fulfill their promise to release the children of Israel, they did not respond.

+Then Allah sent swarms of locusts which ate whatever crops they had grown.
+The people hurried to Moses, asking him to invoke Allah to remove this affliction and promising they would send the children of Israel with him this time.
+The locusts departed, but they did not fulfill their promise.

+    Almighty Allah said: And indeed We punished the people of Pharaoh with years of drought and shortness of fruits (crops, etc.), that they might remember (take heed).
+But whenever good came to them, they said: "Ours is this."
+And if evil afflicted them, they ascribed it to euil omens connected with Moses and those with him.
+Be informed!
+Verily, their evil omens are with Allah but most of them know not.
+They said (to Moses): "Whatever Ayat (proofs, evidences, verses, lessons, signs, revelations, etc.) you may bring to us, to work therewith your sorcery on us, we shall never believe in you."
+So We sent on them: the flood, the locusts, the lice, the frogs, and the blood: (as a succession of) manifest signs, yet they remained arrogant, and they were of those people who were Mujrimeen (criminals, polyt heists, sinners, etc.)
+    Quran Ayah 7:130-133

+    Almighty Allah also said: But when We removed the punishment from them to a fixed term, which they had to reach, behold!
+They broke their word!
+Quran Ayah 7:135

 The Quran mentions that God instructs Musa to travel at night with the Israelites and warns them that they would be pursued.
 The Pharaoh chases the Israelites with his army after realizing that they have left during the night.

 ### Splitting of the sea